-Genevieve Boyreau, a French national, is the World Bank’s Senior Country Economist for Lao PDR.
-Based in Vientiane, she oversees the Bank’s Poverty Reduction and Economic Management Program and team.
-She has held the post since 2009.
+Genevieve Boyreau, a French national, is the World Bank’s Resident Representative and Senior Country Economist for Bhutan.
+Based in Thimphu, she leads the Bank’s engagement in Bhutan, while provides expertise on macroeconomic management, growth and poverty aspects.
+She has held the post since early 2013.

 Prior to joining the Bank, Ms. Boyreau held faculty and research positions at the Auvergne University and CERDI in France and had been a research fellow at the China Center for Economic Research.